 If you're looking for an even more affordable electric option, reviewers highly recommend the Oster Electric Wine Opener (Est. $20).
 Many say it opens wine bottles quickly and easily.
 The unit, a silver plastic tube with black accents that sits upright in a black charging base, should blend in well in most modern kitchens.
 An included foil cutter can be stored with the charging base.

 The Oster scores well in tests of electric corkscrews.
 It also earns high marks from hundreds of owners.
-Nick Guy of TheSweetHome.com says it outperforms several pricier models, removing corks more quickly -- in about 6 seconds -- and with more ease.
+Nick Guy of TheSweethome.com says it outperforms several pricier models, removing corks more quickly -- in about 6 seconds -- and with more ease.
+Editors with YourBestDigs also like the Oster, but they found that it requires more pressure than competing models to remove corks, and the lack of a transparent bottom means guessing at exactly when to apply it.
 Reviewers say it consistently removes all types of corks, even tricky plastic ones.
-Others praise battery life, with one reviewer saying it needed to be recharged only three times in the course of opening more than 100 bottles.
-It recharges in six to eight hours.
-The foil cutter does its job well, most say.
+Others praise battery life: It recharges in six to eight hours, and YourBestDigs editors found it lasted 53 minutes without needing a charge.
+The foil cutter also does its job well, most say.

 In general, the Oster's push-button operation gets high marks.
 Because it's so easy to operate, Guy recommends it for "those with grip issues."
 He also notes that the unit's slim body makes it especially good for users with smaller hands.
 There are scattered reports of durability-related issues: Some reviewers say it stopped holding a charge after several months, while others say it started dying in the middle of pulling a cork.
 It comes with a one-year warranty.